 Conditions in the places where people live, learn, work, and play affect a wide range of health risks and outcomes.
 These conditions, commonly referred to as social determinants of health, include access to healthy food, education, transportation, housing and economic development that influence health.
 A focus on health equity calls for addressing these determinants that put particular social groups at a disadvantage.
+This initiative seeks to increase the economic well-being of low to moderate income individuals and communities.

 Our indicators within the Community Building and Economic Prosperity Initiative is to address social and economic determinants of health by activating regional, business, nonprofit and private organizations to participate in community development and wealth building best practices.
 Specifically, we seek to align our efforts with community and economic development goals including but not limited to the availability of affordable housing; access to educational, economic, and job opportunities; and neighborhood revitalization efforts.